Wendy McClure, Editorial Manager

 Andrea Hall, Associate Editor

-I’m currently seeking picture books with themes of nature, STEM/STEAM, multiculturalism, diverse or special needs topics, holiday stories (especially those underrepresented on the market), folktales, lighthearted stories with layers of meaning and an underlying message, and stories with historically relevant people or events that aren’t overdone.
+I’m currently seeking picture books with themes of nature, STEM/STEAM, multiculturalism, diverse or special needs, folktales, lighthearted stories with layers of meaning and an underlying message, and stories with historically relevant people or events that aren’t overdone.
 I’m drawn to quirky and off-beat or silly humor, clever wordplay, and stories that teach me something (though not in a didactic way).

 In novels, I’m looking for authentic stories with an emotional core, memorable characters, and strong voice.
 I’m always looking for diverse stories and stories with tougher subject matter that’s tackled with heart, hope, and touches of humor (i.e. in the vein of Blossom).
 I’d love to find a novel that makes me laugh out loud.
 I’m open to historical fiction, mystery, contemporary, contemporary fantasy, and magical realism.

 Please do not send me gore or horror, but creepy is okay!
-I am also not the best fit for potty/bodily function humor.
+I am also not the best fit for potty or bodily function humor.

 I’m looking to create books that affirm and expand readers’ understanding of themselves and the many ways in which they can fit into the world.
 And I’m looking for authors and illustrators who represent the diversity of our population.